Jed Stuart

-Jed Stuart (born 21 June 2001 in Sydney) is an Australian professional rugby league footballer who plays as a er for the Canberra Raiders in the National Rugby League.
+Jed Stuart (born 22 June 2001 in Sydney) is an Australian professional rugby league footballer who plays as a er for the Canberra Raiders in the National Rugby League.

 Personal life

 Stuart is the son of Ricky Stuart.

 Junior career

 Stuart's junior club was Woden Valley Rams.

 Playing career

 In 2021, Stuart was a part of the Australian Rugby 7s squad that went to Dubai for matches.

 Stuart made his first grade debut in Canberra's Round 16 match of the 2025 NRL season, he scored a try on debut.
 Stuart played in Canberra's 40–16 win against Parramatta scoring two tries.
 Stuart played in round 26 where Canberra would defeat the Wests Tigers 24-10 and he scored in the match, and would claim the club's second minor premiership.

 He played in both finals matches as Canberra went out in straight sets losing to both Brisbane and Cronulla.

+Stuart played 17 games for Canberra in the 2026 NRL season as the club finished 11th on the table and missed the finals.